City Clerk's Office

-The Taxi Commission enforces all local and State laws affecting the ownership, licensing and operation of taxicabs in Portsmouth.
+The Transportation Services Commission enforces all local and State laws affecting the ownership, licensing and operation of taxicabs in Portsmouth.
 It ensures that all rules and regulations are enforced and may exercise power of license and permit suspension and/or revocation when it determines that such action is warranted.
 For further information please contact City Clerk Kelli Barnaby at 610-7207.

 Traffic and Safety Committee

 The Traffic and Safety Committee is a nine-member committee appointed by the Mayor and City Council to address all traffic safety issues within the City of Portsmouth, including signs, traffic lights, striping, plan reviews of new development, and other pedestrian/vehicular-related problems.

 Trustees of Trust Funds, Board of